 Nonetheless, it didn’t beat its 2019 figure, especially if we look at the total 2020 results when Sony sold around 5.8 million PS4 consoles, marking an all-time low.
 However, the biggest reason behind this was the launch of its latest generation, PS5, at the end of 2020.
 Sony’s PS line of consoles ranks among the best in the industry.
 It is sufficient to say that five of its products rank on the list of top 10 highest selling consoles ever.
 An interesting fact is that PS2 ranks as the number one on the list, with 157 million units sold worldwide.

 Even in 2020, it was already quite popular among gamers.
 Not to mention the continuous appeal PC gaming has to gamers despite the increased popularity of mobile and console platforms.
-Its worth in 2020 was about $36.9 billion.
-PC gaming industry statistics further reveal that Steam is the most common platform for consumers.
+Its worth in 2020 was about $42.2 billion.
+PC gaming industry statistics show that PC gaming growth will most likely slow in the next few years due to the rising popularity of console games.

 PUBG has managed to acquire up to $10 million in sales at the turn of the year.
 On top of that, it sold over 10 million in the second half of 2018, reaching 50 million by the end of 2019.
 Apart from this success, people downloaded PUBG Mobile 600 million times.
 Likewise, it was about to surpass $1 billion in revenue (China excluded).

 Many gamers are older than that despite widespread perceptions.
-The diversification of games has impacted the shift in audiences as well.
-If we look at the figures, we notice that 22% of gamers worldwide are between 10 and 20, video gamers statistics show.
-On the other hand, 15% are older than 50.
+The diversification of games has impacted the shift in audiences, as well.
+If we look at the figures, we notice that 20% of gamers are under 18, video gamers statistics show.
+Even older generations play video games, as 14% of Americans who are gamers are 35-44, 12% are 45-54, while 9% are 55-64.
+In addition, 7% of gamers are 65 or older.

 There are no conclusive facts about parents who are actual video game players.
 Still, the growth is evident, as, in 2020, 55% of parents played video games with their children.
 Compared to 2021, that is an increase of nearly 35%.